awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `Cpu`  <a name="cfn-ecs-taskdefinition-cpu"></a>
 The number of `cpu` units used by the task\.
-If using the EC2 launch type, this field is optional and any value can be used\.
+If using the EC2 launch type, this field is optional\.
+Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
 If you are using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of valid values for the `memory` parameter:
 + 256 \(\.25 vCPU\) \- Available `memory` values: 0\.5GB, 1GB, 2GB
 + 512 \(\.5 vCPU\) \- Available `memory` values: 1GB, 2GB, 3GB, 4GB
 + 1024 \(1 vCPU\) \- Available `memory` values: 2GB, 3GB, 4GB, 5GB, 6GB, 7GB, 8GB